sirdog3355/EnduraBot/zensical/docs/hosting-yourself.md

 When you select `bot` a new sub-box should appear below called `BOT PERMISSIONS`.
 Select `Administrator`.

 At the very bottom you will have a `Generated URL`.
 Ensure the option above it is set to `Guild Install` and not `User Install`.
 Then paste that into a browser and Discord will guide you through inviting the bot.

-[^1]: You can use the image located at `/mkdocs/docs/assets/EnduraBot_Logo.png` in the EnduraBot repository if you would like.

 ## IsThereAnyDeal API token
 !!! warning